Category Archives: Barron Cannon

 “I’ll read it a hundred times,” Frankenstein said.

-“What do you plan on doing?”
+“What do you plan on doing with your life?”
 Barron asked.

 Frankenstein thought about becoming a barber like the man who tended to him but bending over the tops of heads all day long would lead to lower back pain sooner or later.
 He knew full well he had arthritis.
 He threw that idea away.
 He thought about becoming a house painter.
 He could reach more areas compared to a shorter man.
 He could cut in walls and ceilings without using a ladder.
 That would save hours over the course of a job.
 The downside was having to paint low, like skirting boards.
 Stooping would do a number on his back.
 He threw that idea out the window, too.